 You Can Preserve Your Privacy

 The most common reason for off-market listings is that their owners want to preserve their privacy by making sure their homes don’t show up on public listing sites.
-This is often a concern of owners who are selling expensive homes and want to keep the sales price private.
+This is often a concern of owners who are selling expensive homes and want to keep the sale price private.

 You’ll Keep Your Listing Fresh